 Mortimer had a long love affair with outdoor music.
 He grew up in an era when almost every community had Sunday afternoon concerts on the village green.
 Mortimer enjoyed outdoor music first in Prospect Park, then several times a day in Luna Park, in addition to summer afternoons on Manhattan Beach, a private beach east of Coney Island.
 Mortimer loved listening to music under the stars.
 To him, it was magic.
 On his 90th birthday, Mortimer sold the company he had owned for 60 years and decided to replace his 82 custom shirt shops with Levitt pavilions around the country.

 Mortimer Levitt passed away in 2005 at the age of 98.
 Mimi passed away in 2019 at the age of 97.
-The Mortimer & Mimi Levitt Foundation lives on to support the Levitt pavilions that Mortimer started.
-His wife, Mimi Levitt, serves as president of the Mortimer & Mimi Levitt Foundation and his daughter, Elizabeth Levitt Hirsch, serves as vice president and develops the expansion of the Levitt pavilions program.
+The Mortimer & Mimi Levitt Foundation lives on to support the Levitt pavilions that Mortimer and Mimi started.
+Their daughter, Elizabeth Levitt Hirsch, serves as vice president and develops the expansion of the Levitt pavilions program.

 Since the first Levitt Pavilion for the Performing Arts opened in 1973, families in Westport, Conn., have enjoyed the annual summer tradition of experiencing free concerts under the stars.
 Generous start-up grants from the Mortimer & Mimi Levitt Foundation have also helped establish Levitt pavilions in Los Angeles, Memphis, Bethlehem, Pa.; Denver and Dayton, Ohio.
 All Levitt pavilions hold steadfast to their core value of presenting a minimum of 50 free performances that purposefully connect families with neighbors.